 Former Prime Minister of Nepal Late Sushil Koirala visited Luxembourg on 30 September 2014 and had a meeting with Prime Minister of Luxembourg.

 Foreign Minister Hon.
 Pradeep Kumar Gyawali visited Luxembourg in July 2018 and had a meeting with Minister for Development Cooperation.

-Hon.
-Foreign Minister of Nepal Dr. Prakash Sharan MAHAT visited Luxembourg in February 2017 during which he had separate bilateral meetings with H.E.
-Mr. Xavier Bettel, Prime Minister of Luxembourg, H.E.
-Mr. Jean Asselborn, Minister for Foreign and European Affairs of Luxembourg, and H.E.
-Mr. Romain Schneider, Minister for Development Cooperation and Humanitarian Affairs of Luxembourg.
+Former Foreign Minister of Nepal Dr. Prakash Sharan Mahat visited Luxembourg in February 2017 during which he had separate meetings with Prime Minister and Minister for Foreign and European Affairs.

 Embassy of Nepal